 I also wrote a little bit on our blog here.

 Now my job.
-To introduce this complex and delicious single farm coffee to you, that I am completely involved and biased about!
+To introduce this complex and delicious single-farm coffee to you, which I am completely involved and biased about!

 Farm: Brazilian Sítio Maranhão